Email Warmup

 Cons

-• Only for Woodpecker users
+• Only useful for Woodpecker users

-• Add-on slots and pricing depend on your Woodpecker plan and warm-up slots
+• Add-on slots and pricing depend on your Woodpecker plan

 4) Folderly

-foldelry screenshot
+folderly screenshot

-• Deliverability audits and warm-up combo
+Best for: Deliverability audits and warm-up combo.

 • $79/month